Medieval jewelry: Soldering, plating and gilding

-Repoussé, inlay, enamelling, filigree and granulation
+Repoussé, inlay, enameling, filigree and granulation

-Jewellers used delicate methods to achieve delicate metalwork.
+Jewelers used delicate methods to achieve delicate metalwork.
 These methods involved more precise work intended to create ornamentation on jewelry.
 Repoussé was the process of laying a gold sheet on pitch and using concentrated pressure to form the pattern.
 Other materials, such as soft wood, lead and wax could also be used underneath the gold.
 Because these materials are malleable, they supported and held the gold in place while it was patterned and pushed into grooves in the base material to form the relief that created the jewelry.
-Two techniques that jewellers used to incorporate gems, glass and other metals into jewelry were inlay and enamelling.
-The main difference between these methods is that inlay can refer to any material inserted into a design, whereas enamel refers specifically to pieces of a coloured glass mixture put in place while melted.
+Two techniques that jewelers used to incorporate gems, glass and other metals into jewelry were inlay and enameling.
+The main difference between these methods is that inlay can refer to any material inserted into a design, whereas enamel refers specifically to pieces of a colored glass mixture put in place while melted.
 The decorative pieces would be inserted into a gold setting that had been shaped out of gold strips or molten glass could be poured into contours and recesses in the gold – known respectively as cloisonné and champlevé.

 Filigree and granulation are two processes that are also closely related.
 They involve the decoration of a sheet of gold using the application of wires or grains of gold which can be worked into very intricate patterns.
 These techniques allowed for intense detail and delicacy because the wires or grains could easily be worked into twisted patterns and minuscule facets.
 All of these techniques enabled detailed work on gold jewelry, adding other materials or fine details.